 It’s the holidays which means back to back cookie exchanges.
-Instead of the classic sugar or gingerbread, try one of these one-of-a-kind specialty recipes inspired by our chef’s holiday memories and your cookie creations will be the hit of the party!
-We even have a gluten and dairy free recipe for taste testing.
+Instead of the classic sugar or gingerbread, try one of these one-of-a-kind specialty recipes inspired by our chef’s holiday memories.
+These cookies will be the hit of the party!
+We even have a gluten and dairy free cookie recipe for taste testing.

 1. Candy Cane Cookies